Abdulwhbhussain/Bookstore-React-Microverse/README.md

 # 📖 Microverse Math Magicians React Project Module 3 <a name="about-project"></a>

-This is My Math Magicians Project of Module 3 in Microverse which is A Dynamic and Responsive Web Application that allows the user to use calculator to perform simple Calculations. it contains 3 components home, calculator, quote. it is built with React and Redux.
+The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
+It has a simple UI that displays a list of books and allows you to add and remove books. it is built with React and Redux.
 Use 'vercel --prod' to deploy the project to production.

 ## 🛠 Built With <a name="built-with"></a>